dyscribe/dyscribe_blog/_posts/2015-09-19-boot-raspi-in-browser.md

 ---
 layout: post
-title:  "Boot Raspberry Pi into a Browser in Kiosk mode"
+title:  "Open a website in fullscreen on a Raspberr Pi"
-excerpt: "Make your Raspberry Pi open a website in a browser in kiosk mode as soon as you switch it on."
+excerpt: "This tutorial will show you how to automatically open a website in a fullscreen browser on a Raspberry Pi once you turn it on.
+We will configure the Pi so that it runs a script by itself, once you switch it on and then opens a website of your choice in a kiosk mode browser."
 categories: raspberrypi tutorial
 tags: [raspberrypi, login, tutorial]
 image: